Ecstasy Addiction Symptoms

 It’s a “party drug” and sadly many people do not think that anything called a “party drug” could possibly be dangerous.

 But Ecstasy is one of those substances that leads not only to serious health issues for the user, but also is used to commit brutal, criminal acts of violence.
 It is also widely abused by college students.

 Its full name is methylenedioxymethamphetamine (MDMA).

-Chemically this is similar to methamphetamine and it is a stimulant, but unlike other amphetamine drugs, MDMA is a psychedelic and will cause hallucinations and distortions in perception.
+Chemically, this is similar to methamphetamine, it is a stimulant but unlike other amphetamine drugs, MDMA is a psychedelic and will cause hallucinations and distortions in perception.

 It was originally intended to be an appetite suppressant and in the 1960’s it was thought that the drug could be used to help some forms of mental illness, but that was a disaster.

 MDMA affects serotonin neurons.
 These neurons talk to other neurons and the chemical serotonin which regulates mood, sleep, tolerance to pain, sex drive, and aggression.
 We’ll see soon why this drug is so dangerous and why Ecstasy addiction symptoms should not be ignored.

 Ecstasy can be addictive.
 Prolonged use can lead to a psychological or physiological dependence.
 Users will also build tolerance to the drug, meaning it will take more of the substance to produce the same effects.
 Often users of amphetamine type drugs will say they have an increase in alertness and energy, but Ecstasy users may experience the opposite effect, with diminished memory and cognitive skills, compared to non-users.